LeandroJr730/Introduction-to-Programming-Logic-with-Language/README.md

 ## 📂 About this Repository

-This repository contains some of my main JavaScript and HTML projects created during the CIS-125 Introduction to Programming Logic course at Southeastern Community College (SCC).
+This repository contains some of my main JavaScript and HTML projects created during the CIS-125 Introduction to Programming Logic course at Southeastern Community College.
 Even though I had prior knowledge of programming from self-study, this class helped strengthen my logical thinking, debugging, and structured coding practices through interactive assignments and small games.

 ---